JADHAV-SRUSHTI/TODO-LIST/README.md

 # TODO-LIST
-This repository is for organizing and prioritizing our tasks.
+This repository contain to-do list which is used for organizing and prioritizing our tasks.